F34R7/Comparing-different-ML-Algorithms-on-Sentiment-Analysis-and-Genre-Classification-of-Steam-Reviews/README.md

 The other 3 notebooks include the actual ML.
 It contains accurarcy scores as well as confusion matrices in order to make the evaluation easy and intuitive.

 Feel free to experiment with the notebooks!

+The PDF file is the actual bachelor thesis and the reason for this repo to exist in the first place.
+Feel free to read it!